Davidhorn

 End of year message from Børge Hansen, CEO Davidhorn

-As we close another successful year at Davidhorn, join Sigrun Rodrigues, our Chief Marketing Officer, and Børge Hansen, our CEO, as they reflect on the achievements of 2024.
+As we close another successful year at Davidhorn, join Sigrun Rodrigues, our Chief Marketing Officer, and Børge Hansen, our CEO, as they reflect on the remarkable achievements and milestones of 2024.

 December 16, 2024